-Services - DHCP Filtering
+Services - DHCP Snooping

-DHCP Filtering is a useful feature that can be employed as a security measure against unauthorized DHCP servers.
+DHCP Snooping is a useful feature that provides security by filtering untrusted DHCP messages and by building and maintaining a DHCP snooping binding table.
+An untrusted message is a message that is received from outside the network or firewall and that can cause traffic attacks within your network.
 A known attack is when an unauthorized DHCP server responds to a client that is requesting an IP address.
 The server configures the gateway for the client to be equal to the IP address of the server.
 At that point, the client sends all of its IP traffic destined to other networks to the unauthorized machine.
 This gives the attacker the possibility of snooping traffic for passwords or employing a man-in-the-middle attack.
-DHCP Filtering works by allowing the administrator to configure each port as either a trusted port or an untrusted port.
-The port that has the authorized DHCP server should be configured as a trusted port.
-Any DHCP responses received on a trusted port are forwarded.
-All other ports should be configured as untrusted.
-Any DHCP (or BootP) responses received are discarded.